-Many desktop computers have a 9 pin serial connector for connection of the PICAXE download cable.
-However some modern laptop computers do not have a 9 pin serial connector to save space, in this case the USB port must be used instead.
+Older desktop computers had a 9 pin serial connector for connection of the PICAXE download cable.
+However most modern laptop computers do not have a 9 pin serial connector to save space, in this case the USB port must be used instead.